 15. Bring your student ID card to get discounts at attractions.
 Even if you graduated a few years ago, many student IDs don’t have expiration dates.

 16. Do a bit of research on when the local museums and attractions have free or discounted days to save on entrance fees.

 17. International data plans for your phone can be pricey.
 If you don’t plan on needing much data (and can mostly stick to WiFi), a basic international plan with your carrier might work.
 If you need to take internet with you wherever you go, try a mobile option like MiFi or Tep Wireless.
 You can also use apps like WiFi Finder to map out where you can grab free WiFi while you are out and about.

 18. How easy is it to accidentally buy twelve too many gelatos in Rome and end up throwing your travel budget out of whack?
 (Really easy, for the record.)
-Manage your finances while you travel with easy-to-use apps like Trail Wallet (only IOS).
+Manage your finances while you travel with easy-to-use apps like Trail Wallet (only iOS).

 19. Do not — we repeat, do not — use the phone in your hotel room to make international calls (or any calls, for that matter).
-There are lots of apps that you can use over WiFi to call for free or cheap, like Skype, Viber, and Google Voice.
+There are lots of apps that you can use over WiFi to call for free or cheap, like Skype, Viber, and more.
 Need to make a local dinner reservation or book tickets for an event?
 The hotel concierge or front desk will often do that for you, so you don’t have to pay for the call.